athensresearch/athens/README.self-hosted.md

 docker compose up
 ```

-The server will be acessible at `localhost:80`.
+The server will be acessible at `localhost:80`, and all data will be saved at `./athens-data`.

 You can override the app configuration via an environment variable: